 Check out our post on the Midway Ice Castles.

 Winter Wonderlands in Europe

 Europe is perhaps home to many of the most well-know winter wonderlands.
-There is just something magical about wandering through cobblestone streets covered in snow while sipping mulled wine at a Christmas market that makes you feel at peace.
+There is just something magical about wandering through cobblestone streets covered in snow while sipping mulled wine at one of Europe’s best Christmas markets.
 Europe is romantic and beautiful, and in winter those qualities are only amplified.

 Katy – Untold Morsels

 Do you like twinkling lights and festive cheer?
 Then visit London in winter.
 It is one of the best times to visit, particularly in December in the build up to Christmas.

 No city quite embraces the festive season like London.
 Stores decorate their windows and the streets are adorned with sparkling lights.
 Christmas markets set up along the Southbank and in Leicester Square.

 And there are ice skating rinks at some of the major historical sites including the Tower of London and Natural History Museum.
 So, even if you are only in London for a day, you can see the sites and experience the city’s magical winter charm.

 Take a brisk walk through Hyde Park and you will stumble on London’s Winter Wonderland festival full of festive gift and food stalls, rides and of course the big man in the red suit.
 All that time outdoors is sure to make you hungry, so it is a good idea to head to the closest cozy pub with an open fireplace.
 If you can tear yourself away, winter is also the best time to see a show or musical at the West End theaters.